 Mistakes, accidents, gaffs, blunders – call them what you will, when they happen in the petroleum industry they can have catastrophic consequences.
 Lives can be altered or lost.
 Equipment can be destroyed.
 Workplace shutdown.
 Reputations ruined.

-The amount of mistakes and accidents on a worksite can be cutdown, but in order to do that it’s important to know about the contributing factors.
+The number of mistakes and accidents on a worksite can be cut down, but in order to do that it’s important to know about the contributing factors.

 Woodcock went on to say, “there are three general parts to human factors.
 The first is the immediate interface: access to valves, pumps, switches and the working environment.
 The second is human reliability: the ability to remain aware and be able to take in data and make decisions in an error-free manner.
 The third is the safety culture: looking to influence the corporate culture to behave in a safer manner.”

-One thing that might surprise you says Woodcock, is if a major incident is deemed to be the result of a failure in technology steps are generally taken to repair equipment that has malfunctioned, but when it comes to human error, too often little is done in the terms of proactive measures to ensure it doesn’t happen again.
-“It is easy to say, ‘It was just human error, there’s not much we can do about that”.
+One thing that might surprise you, says Woodcock, is that if a major incident is deemed to be the result of a failure in technology, steps are generally taken to repair equipment that has malfunctioned, but when it comes to human error, too often little is done in terms of proactive measures to ensure it doesn’t happen again.
+“It is easy to say, “It was just human error, there’s not much we can do about that”.